Losing fat from the butt is a common fitness goal. There are many ways a person can achieve this.

 - To increase the intensity, hold weights in the hands while squatting.

 Another variation is the split-squat, during which a person performs squats with their legs apart.
-A
+A small-scale 2017 study found that split-squats had the highest impact on the gluteus maximus, compared with deadlifts and good-mornings.

 Lunges are another lower-body strength exercise that activates and tones the gluteus maximus.
 Variations include sideways, forward, and transverse lunges.